atorres1929/Snake/README.md

 # Snake
-A snake game which adds some bright flashing colors for fun.

 WARNING: Bright flashing colors!

+A snake game which adds some bright flashing colors for fun - EPILEPSY WARNING

+Literally a snake game with rainbows added as the main theme.

+PLEASE DO NOT PLAY IF YOU HAVE EPILEPSY.